strimzi/proposals/062-prometheus-metrics-reporter.md

     ```
     This is expected as JMX is not used with the reporter.

-- Via JMX a number of `java_lang` metrics are emitted.
+- With JMX a number of `java_lang` metrics are emitted.
 These are not retrieved by Prometheus Hotspot exports.

 - The `PerSec` suffix is removed by jmx_exporter rules so a few metrics have slightly different names, for example:
     ```